glanzkaiser/Glanz-ImGuiParty/README.md

 # How to Run

-Type in the working directory, if you clone this repository then this is the working directory.
+Type from the terminal that is opened in the working directory, if you clone this repository then this is the working directory.
 ```
 cd examples/Party
 make